-ABOUT THE DEPARTMENT
+ABOUT THE POLICE DEPARTMENT

-Under authority of Board Policy 7600, the Ventura County Community College District (VCCCD) has established a Police Department that employs sworn police officers who are vested with full arrest authority in the State of California, pursuant to California Penal Code Section 830.32 and California Education Code Section 72330.
-The Police Department adheres strictly to the State of California's Commission on Peace Officer Standards and Training (POST) guidelines.
-The Department is charged with providing general law enforcement, security, and parking/traffic control for students, faculty, staff, and visitors on all properties owned and operated by the Ventura County Community College District.
-The Department is the primary respondent for college emergencies and reports of criminal activity on the campuses.
+Under authority of Board Policy 7600, the Ventura County Community College District (VCCCD) has established a Police Department that employs sworn police officers who are vested with full arrest authority in the state of California pursuant to California Penal Code Section 830.32 and California Education Code Section 72330.
+The Police Department adheres strictly to the State of California Commission on Peace Officer Standards and Training (POST) guidelines.
+The Department is charged general with providing law enforcement, security, and parking/traffic control for students, faculty, staff, and visitors on all properties owned and operated by Ventura County Community College District.
+The Department is the primary respondent for college emergencies and reports of criminal activity on campus.

 During normal operation, each of the three college police stations operates from 6:00 A.M. to 11:00 P.M., Monday through Thursday, and from 7:00 A.M. to 5:00 P.M. on Fridays.
 During the COVID-19 pandemic, the VCCCD Police Department operates during various hours by station.
+The Department also has an on-call supervisor available for calls for service 24/7.